Employment Lawyer Melbourne

 A breach of employment contract occurs when one party does not act in accordance with the employment agreement.
 The law is situated to protect the employee from unlawful acts which lead to personal damage, such as termination due to harassment, various discrimination, or other agreements stipulated in the contract.
 However, the law also protects nontraditional workers from employers who demand work outside of the agreement and workers who do not fulfill their work in accordance with the agreement.
 Documenting why you feel a contract has been breached, the discussions, and any evidence you may have will help a lawyer better evaluate your situation and recommend a path forward.

 Many employers are unaware, or uncertain, of their lawful requirements.
-Utilizing a qualified legal team can help you benefit from Alternative Dispute Resolution in many cases, preventing the need to go into litigation.
+Utilising a qualified legal team can help you benefit from Alternative Dispute Resolution in many cases, preventing the need to go into litigation.

 While it is important to do your diligence in understanding the full scope of your employment contract, one of the more vital components of the contract is the non-compete agreement.
 This is important due to the implications concerning other employment after working with your current employer.